model-checking/kani/rfc/src/rfcs/0011-source-coverage.md

    export into GCC's coverage format [Gcov](https://en.wikipedia.org/wiki/Gcov), and the option [`export`](https://llvm.org/docs/CommandGuide/llvm-cov.html#llvm-cov-export) to export into the LCOV format.
-I'd strongly recommend against adding format-specific options to `kani-cov` unless there are technical reasons to do so.
+These may be good options to consider for `kani-cov` in the future but we should focus on basic formats for now.

 [^note-exclude]: Options to exclude certain coverage results (e.g, from the standard library) will likely be part of this option.